 We also aggregated Asian and Pacific Islander applicants for the sake of applying the most consistent model across the nationwide dataset, the individual metro area subsets, and on the lender analysis.
 It’s important to note that on a national level, Pacific Islander applicants have higher denial rates than Asian applicants.

-VII.
+VI.
 Industry Response

 We sent our methodology to industry leaders—American Bankers Association (ABA), the Mortgage Bankers Association (MBA), The Community Home Lenders Association, and The Credit Union National Association.
 They all criticized our analysis, saying we didn’t include credit scores and credit histories and that our scope was too narrow because we focused on conventional mortgages.